-- Low comorbidity adjustment: There is a reported secondary diagnosis on the home health-specific comorbidity subgroup list that is associated with higher resource use.
+• High comorbidity adjustment: There are two or more secondary diagnoses on the home health-specific comorbidity subgroup interaction list that are associated with higher resource use when both are reported together compared to if they were reported separately.
+That is, the two diagnoses may interact with one another, resulting in higher resource use.

-- High comorbidity adjustment:

-There are two or more secondary

-diagnoses on the home health-specific

-comorbidity subgroup interaction list

-that are associated with higher resource

-use when both are reported together

-compared to if they were reported

-separately.
-That is, the two diagnoses

-may interact with one another, resulting

-in higher resource use.

-- No comorbidity adjustment: A 30day period of care will receive no comorbidity adjustment if no secondary diagnoses exist or none meet the criteria for a low or high comorbidity adjustment.
+• No comorbidity adjustment: A 30-day period of care will receive no comorbidity adjustment if no secondary diagnoses exist or none meet the criteria for a low or high comorbidity adjustment.
 A 30-day period of care can have a low comorbidity adjustment or a high comorbidity adjustment, but not both.
-A 30-day period of care can receive only one low comorbidity adjustment regardless of the number of secondary diagnoses reported on the home health claim that fell into one of the individual comorbidity subgroups or one high comorbidity adjustment regardless of the number of comorbidity group interactions, as applicable.
-The low comorbidity adjustment amount will be the same across the subgroups and the high comorbidity adjustment will be the same across the subgroup interactions.
+A 30-day period of care can receive only one low comorbidity adjustment regardless of the number of secondary diagnoses reported on the home health claim that fell into one of the individual comorbidity subgroups or one high comorbidity adjustment regardless of the number of secondary diagnoses.
+The low comorbidity adjustment amount will be the same across the subgroups and the high comorbidity adjustment will be the same across the subgroups.

-- B. Proposed Provisions for Payment Under the Home Health Prospective Payment System (HH PPS) - 1.
-CY 2021 PDGM Low-Utilization Payment Adjustment (LUPA) Thresholds and PDGM Case-Mix Weights - a.
-Proposed CY 2021 PDGM LUPA Thresholds
+III.
+Payment Under the Home Health Prospective Payment System (HH PPS)

+A. CY 2021 PDGM Low-Utilization Payment Adjustment (LUPA) Thresholds and PDGM Case-Mix Weights

+1. CY 2021 PDGM LUPA Thresholds

 Under the HH PPS, low utilization payment adjustments (LUPAs) are paid when a certain visit threshold for a payment group during a 30-day period of care is not met.
-The approach to calculating the LUPA thresholds under the PDGM changed to account for the 30-day unit of payment.
-Therefore, in order to target the same percentage of LUPA periods as under the previous 153-group case-mix system (that is, approximately 7-8 percent of 30-day periods would be LUPAs), in the CY 2019 HH PPS final rule (83 FR 56492) we finalized that the LUPA thresholds would be set at the 10th percentile of visits or 2 visits, whichever is higher, for each payment group.
-This means that the LUPA threshold for each 30-day period of care varies depending on the PDGM payment group to which it is assigned.
+The approach to calculating the LUPA thresholds under the PDGM changed to account for the 30day unit of payment.
+Therefore, in order to target the same percentage of LUPA periods as under the previous 153-group case-mix system (that is, approximately 7-8 percent of 30-day periods would be LUPAs), in the CY 2019 HH PPS final rule with comment period (83 FR 56492), we finalized that the LUPA thresholds would be set at the 10th percentile of visits or 2 visits, whichever is higher, for each payment group.
+This means that the LUPA threshold for each 30day period of care varies depending on the PDGM payment group to which it is assigned.
 If the LUPA threshold for the payment group is met under the PDGM, the 30-day period of care will be paid the full 30-day period case-mix adjusted payment amount.
-If a 30-day period of care does not meet the PDGM LUPA visit threshold, then payment will be made using the CY 2021 per-visit payment amounts as described in section III.C.3.c. of this proposed rule.
-For example, if the LUPA visit threshold is four, and a 30-day period of care has four or more visits, it is paid the full 30day period payment amount; if the period of care has three or less visits, payment is made using the per-visit payment amounts.
+If a 30-day period of care does not meet the PDGM LUPA visit threshold, then payment will be made using the CY 2021 per-visit payment amounts as described in section III.C.3.c. of this final rule.
+For example, if the LUPA visit threshold is four, and a 30-day period of care has four or more visits, it is paid the full 30-day period payment amount; if the period of care has three or less visits, payment is made using the per-visit payment amounts.